OCamlPro/opam-bin/sphinx/installation.rst

 Installation as a source package
 --------------------------------

-You will need :code:`opam` and a switch containing a recent version of OCaml.
+You will need :code:`opam`, configured to use the official :code:`opam` repository, and a switch containing a recent version of OCaml.

 Then, you can use the following instructions::

+  opam update
-  opam remote add reloc git@github.com:OCamlPro/opam-bin-repository opam install opam-bin -y
+  opam install opam-bin -y

 Once installation is successful, you can install it in your :code:`opam`